Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Introduction

-This paper addresses this open question by developing a framework for \accp{IM}-informed \acc{MOMPC} that guarantees closed-loop stability.
-The main contributions are twofold: \begin{enumerate} \item We propose and systematically analyze a class of \emph{a priori} \acc{DM} methods that are informed by the \accp{IM}.
-This strategy ensures that the number of (sequentially executed) optimizations remains small, thereby making real-time capability of \acc{MOMPC} more realistic.
-The \acc{DM} methods aim for a particularly robust translation of a high-level preference vector to a point on the \acc{PF}, especially with respect to varying objective ranges and different shapes of the \acc{PF}.
-We review four existing methods from the literature and propose two novel methods, providing a comprehensive comparison of their effectiveness. \item The \accp{IM}-informed \acc{DM} methods are then integrated into a quasi-infinite horizon \acc{MOMPC} framework for fixed point stabilization.
+The main contributions are twofold: \begin{enumerate} \item We propose and systematically analyze a class of \emph{a priori} scalarization-based \acc{DM} methods that are informed by the \accp{IM}.
+This strategy ensures that the number of (sequentially executed) optimization stages remains small, thereby making real-time capability of \acc{MOMPC} more realistic.
+The \acc{DM} methods aim to improve the translation of a high-level preference vector to a point on the \acc[l]{PF}, especially with respect to varying objective ranges and different shapes of the \acc[l]{PF}.
+Since all proposed methods are parameterized by this common preference vector, they are suited for its online adaptation within the \acc{MOMPC} loop.
+In total, six \acc{DM} methods are developed, building upon two novel scalarization methods and four established approaches from the literature.
+Furthermore, meaningful and objective metrics are developed to evaluate the performance of these \acc{DM} methods.
+These metrics subsequently facilitate a comprehensive comparison, ensuring a rigorous assessment of each approach. \item The \accp{IM}-informed \acc{DM} methods are then integrated into a quasi-infinite horizon \acc{MOMPC} framework for fixed point stabilization.
 We prove that, given suitable stabilizing terminal ingredients, the resulting closed-loop system is asymptotically stable for \emph{any} of the presented \acc{DM} methods.
-The proof is based on a descent condition for all objectives that is less restrictive than those used in related work, e.g., \cite{grune_multiobjective_2019}, where the authors' main goal was to establish performance bounds which are as tight as possible.
-Furthermore, we present a practical method for constructing the required terminal ingredients. \end{enumerate}
+Here, the specific \accp{IM}-informed constructions determine which \acc[l]{POS} is selected, whereas the stability proof itself relies on the descent condition and the terminal ingredients.
+Compared to \cite{grune_multiobjective_2019}, the proof employs a less restrictive descent condition.
+This enlarges the feasible set and thereby retains a larger \acc{DM} space.
+Furthermore, we present a practical method for constructing the required terminal ingredients and assess the resulting scheme in a numerical case study, including the effect of adapting the preference vector online. \end{enumerate}